Wilcoxon Test - Explained

 The Wilcoxon test is a nonparametric test used in statistics for comparing two paired sets.
 This test is either called the Signed Rank test or the Rank Sum test.
 The main objective of this test is to ascertain and analyze the difference between both pair sets The Wilcoxon Rank Sum test enables in testing the null hypothesis that the similar continuous distribution lies between two populations.
 This test is based on the assumption that the data should be from the similar population, and is paired, it should be quantified on minimum of one interval scale, and it should be selected on a random and independent basis.
 The Wilcoxon Signed Rank test lies on the assumption that data lies in the degrees and hints of the differences between two paired groups.
 In case, the population information does not follow the pattern of a normal distribution, one can use this test instead of the t-test.

-A Little More on What is the Wilcoxon Test
+How is the Wilcoxon Test Used?

 In 1945, an American statistician named Frank Wilcoxon devised The Rank Sum and Signed Rank tests, and further published them in his research paper.
 Wilcoxon test created premises for hypothesis testing involving nonparametric statistics, which were applied to population data.
 This data was given ranks, but was not assigned any numbers, for example, movie reviews or customer satisfaction.
 Equations can easily define parametric distributions, but not nonparametric distribution.
 Nonparametric distribution, as the name suggests, doesnt have any parameters.
 Here are the questions that the Wilcoxon test provides answers for: